arisunarya/double-underscore-media-queries/README.md

 is the most readable syntax and manageable media queries in your sass code!

 ## Installation
-download the files, and import in your main sass files `@import 'path/to/double-underscore-media-queries';`
+download the sass files [here](https://raw.githubusercontent.com/arisunarya/double-underscore-media-queries/master/_double-underscore-media-queries.scss), and import in your main sass files `@import 'path/to/double-underscore-media-queries';`

 ## Example of Usage
 ``` scss